-Rice student-athletes were named the Conference USA Scholar Athlete of the Year for men's basketball in four-straight seasons.
-Frizzelle was the selection in both 2011 and 2012, and Kuipers received the award in 2010.
-Aleks Perka began the Owls' run of C-USA Scholar Athlete of the Year honorees in 2009.
+Rice student-athletes have been named the Conference USA Scholar-Athlete of the Year for men's basketball in six-straight seasons.
+Ramljak claimed the title in 2013, Frizzelle was the selection in both 2011 and 2012, and Kuipers received the award in 2010.
+Aleks Perka began the Owls' run of C-USA Scholar Athlete of the Year honorees under Braun's leadership in 2009.

 Starting with the Owls' 2008 signing class, which ESPN.com ranked No. 3 among NCAA Division I mid-major programs, Braun's staff has assembled consecutive highly-touted recruiting classes.